willn/go_meals_scheduling/DIRECTIONS_END_SURVEY.md

 * then delete the placeholders for those shifts, just leave it blank

 ## upload a copy of the `schedule.txt` to google drive & import into a spreadsheet
+* are there any super-cleans?
+Address these trades manually
 * refer to `not_filled_workers.txt` and try to move the under-assigned workers to fill the 'XXX' spots, making trades
 * do any swapping needed